aosabook/500lines/dagoba/chapter.md

 [2: http://edbt.org/Proceedings/2013-Genova/papers/workshops/a29-holzschuher.pdf]

-Remember that question we wanted to answer?
-The one about Thor's second cousins once removed?
+Remember that question we wanted to answer about Thor's second cousins once removed?
 We decided `Thor.parents.parents.parents.children.children.children` was a pretty good way of expressing that.
 Each `parents` or `children` instance is a step in our program.
 Each of those steps contains a reference to its *pipetype*, which is the function that performs that step's operation.

 That query in our actual system might look like `g.v('Thor').out().out().out().in().in().in()`.
 Each of the steps is a function call, and so they can take *arguments*.
 The interpreter passes the step's arguments in to the step's pipetype function, so in the query `g.v('Thor').out(2, 3)` the `out` pipetype function would receive `[2, 3]` as its first parameter.